 Much of the research conducted in the lab is driven by the desire for improved diagnosis and therapy of various neurogenic speech disorders.

-Advances in basic and applied neuroscience have promoted a growing discussion on the modification or elimination of existing taxonomies of neurogenic speech disorders, in particular sensorimotor speech disorders.
+Advances in basic and applied neuroscience have motivated discussion on the need to modify existing taxonomies of neurogenic speech disorders, in particular sensorimotor speech disorders.

 Toward the Reclassification of Neurogenic Motor Speech Disorders